ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/composability/index.md

 Composability encourages innovation and experimentation because developers are free to reuse, modify, duplicate, or integrate open-source code to create desired results.
 As a result, development teams spend less time on basic functionality and can allocate more time experimenting with new features.

 ### Better user experience {#better-user-experience}

 Interoperability between components of the Ethereum ecosystem improves the user experience.
 Users can access greater functionality when dapps integrate external smart contracts than in a fragmented ecosystem where applications cannot communicate.

+We'll use an example from arbitrage trading to illustrate the benefits of interoperability:

+If a token is trading higher on `exchange A` than `exchange B`, you can take advantage of the price difference to make profit.
+However, you can only do that if you have enough capital to fund the transaction (i.e., buying the token from `exchange B` and selling it on `exchange A`).

+In a scenario where you don't have enough funds to cover the trade, a flash loan might be ideal.
+[Flash loans](/defi/#flash-loans) are highly technical, but the basic idea is that you can borrow assets (without collateral) and return same within *one* transaction.

+Going back to our initial example, an arbitrage trader can take out a large flash loan, buy tokens from `exchange B`, sell them on `exchange A`, pay back the capital + interest, and keep the profit, within the same transaction.
+This complex logic requires combining calls to multiple contracts, which wouldn't be possible if smart contracts lacked interoperability.

 ## Examples of composability in Ethereum {#composability-in-ethereum}